afontenot/pyweight/docs/md/Basic Usage.md

 adding a new weight entry) are automatically saved.
 You can always save your changes using the File menu.

-The Pyweight settings also contain an option to set the program language.
+The PyWeight settings also contain an option to set the program language.
 As of this writing, this function is inoperative, as no translations have yet been provided for the program.
-If you are able to translate Pyweight into another language, please create an issue.
+If you are able to translate PyWeight into another language, please create an issue.

 ## Exporting your data